 Working with a financial advisor familiar with family-building through assisted reproduction can help integrate these considerations into your broader financial planning.

 At Signature Donors, we understand that the financial investment in egg donation is significant, which is why we’ve designed our program to provide maximum value and transparency.
-Our unique approach includes:

-Unlike other agencies that wait until after matching to conduct screening, we fully test all our donors before they enter our database.
+Upfront Comprehensive Screening: Unlike other agencies that wait until after matching to conduct screening, we fully test all our donors before they enter our database.
 This includes comprehensive hormone testing, genetic screening for over 600 conditions, psychological evaluation, and genetic counseling.

-You can access our donor database without any commitment, allowing you to explore your options freely.
+Complete Transparency: You can access our donor database without any commitment, allowing you to explore your options freely.
 Each donor profile includes complete medical, genetic, and psychological information upfront.

-Our average timeline from matching to completed donation is typically 3 months, though this depends on your chosen fertility clinic.
+Streamlined Timeline: Our average timeline from matching to completed donation is typically 3 months, though this depends on your chosen fertility clinic.
 Our upfront screening eliminates delays that commonly occur with traditional agency models.

-We work with fertility clinics across the United States, giving you flexibility in choosing treatment locations that best suit your needs and budget.
+Nationwide Network: We work with fertility clinics across the United States, giving you flexibility in choosing treatment locations that best suit your needs and budget.

-All our donors are between 21-30 years old with BMI ranges of 18-28, following ASRM guidelines for optimal egg quality and safety.
+Proven Quality: All our donors are between 21-30 years old with BMI ranges of 18-28, following ASRM guidelines for optimal egg quality and safety.

 At Signature Donors, we believe in providing comprehensive education and support throughout every phase of the egg donation process.
 Our team brings compassion and understanding to each relationship, recognizing the significant contribution our donors make to help intended parents build their families.